-The Provider network must provide face-to-face treatment intervention, including substance use disorder treatment, for all Members within one hour for emergencies, within 24 hours for urgent situations, and within seven days for routine appointments and specialty referrals (HealthChoices Program Standards and Requirements, II-5 (F)).
-CBH is also required to have a notification process in place with providers for the referral of a member to another provider if a selected provider is not able to schedule the referred member within the access standard.
+CBH is responsible for ensuring that members have adequate access to in-network providers who can meet their behavioral health needs.
+The provider network must provide face-to-face treatment intervention, including substance use disorder (SUD) treatment, for all members within one hour for emergencies, within 24 hours for urgent situations, and within seven days for routine appointments and specialty referrals (HealthChoices Program Standards and Requirements, II-5 (F)).
+CBH is also required to have a notification process in place for providers to report inability to offer an appointment within the timely access standards.